jfranse/MLOps_problem_definition/MLOps_problem_definition.md

 ## Single Model Workflow Description

-First I will describe a typical workflow, in somewhat excruciating detail.
+First I will describe an idealized typical workflow, in somewhat excruciating detail.
 None of this will be surprising, but I need it as a starting point.

 1. Let's say at this point we already have a repository with some working code that produces a working model.
 I also have the location of the (training) data and can access it.